Natchitoches Hope for Paws

 All donations are needed to keep us going here and to help others who rescue and need assistance in our area.

-Come Meet our Pets:We have been accepted into PetSmart's program and will be in Alexandria, LA and Shrevport, LA on a monthly basis.
+Come Meet our Pets:We have been accepted into PetSmart's program and will be at PetSmart 7061 Youree Drive in Shreveport, LA the second Saturday of each month.

-We have regular adoption days in our community as well and post the information on our facebook page, under natchitoches hope for paws.
+We have adoption events in our community as well and post the information on our facebook page, under Natchitoches Hope For Paws and also on our website:

 Our Adoption Process:We require a vet reference, a fenced yard and a standard fee of $65.